evertedsphere/suzuri/README.md

 ### credits

-the tokeniser is forked from notmecab-rs
+the morphological analyser is forked from notmecab-rs